 Note 1 - The term "Atoms-Bits Convergence" derives from the metaphor according to which the physical and informational components of entities are called "atoms" and "bits" respectively.
+The acronym ABC suggests the idea that this convergence is a new alphabet of knowledge.
 Not necessarily exactly with the same meaning, ABC is also called "physical computing" and ABC systems "cyber-physical systems".